 It was observed that plants can decrease nitrogen concentration to below the detection limit in hours (Kamer et al., 2001).
-In CLM, the total plant nitrogen demand is calculated based on photosynthesized carbon allocated for new growth and the C:N stoichiometry for new growth allocation, and the plant nitrogen demand from the soil $(R_p)$ is equal to the total nitrogen demand minus retranslocated nitrogen stored in the plants (Oleson et al., 2013).
+In CLM, the total plant nitrogen demand is calculated based on photosynthesized carbon allocated for new growth and the C : N stoichiometry for new growth allocation, and the plant nitrogen demand from the soil (R_p) is equal to the total nitrogen demand minus retranslocated nitrogen stored in the plants (Oleson et al., 2013).
 The demand is provided as an input to PFLOTRAN.
 We use the Monod function to represent the limitation of nitrogen availability on uptake.
+Once the plant nitrogen uptake is calculated in PFLOTRAN, it is returned to CLM, which allocates the uptake among, e.g., leaf, live stem, dead stem, etc., and associated storage pools (Oleson et al., 2013).
 We examine the numerical solutions for the Monod equation at first.
-Incrementally, we add first-order reactions (e.g., nitrification, denitrification, and plant nitrate uptake) to look into the numerical issues in increasingly complex reaction networks.
+Incrementally, we add firstorder reactions (e.g., nitrification, denitrification, and plant nitrate uptake) to look into the numerical issues in increasingly complex reaction networks.